 Completed in 1927, Fire Station No. 7 is listed in the National Register of Historic Places.
 The building’s architect was Fire Chief Lee Gray Holden, who designed 24 firehouses in Portland and Fire Station No. 7 was Holden’s last work of firehouse architecture with his retirement that year from the Portland Fire Bureau.
 The building was state-of-the art and served as the Fire Bureau’s east side headquarters for many years.

-The restoration of the 9,161 sq foot Fire Station transformed the property, formerly used for auto repair, into small spaces for office/retail businesses, including a recently leased hair salon in the south apparatus bay.
+The restoration of the 9,161 sq foot Fire Station transformed the property, formerly used for auto repair, into office/retail space, including a hair salon in the south apparatus bay.
 The original exterior will be restored including tuckpointing the masonry, new, historically accurate ground floor windows, new carriage-style garage doors that will replicate the original doors based on period photographs and original light fixture replicates.

-The Fire Station’s second floor has been restored through the preservation of the original box-beam ceilings, fir floors, high ceilings, plaster walls, steel casement windows and original doors and moldings.
+The Fire Station’s second floor was restored through the preservation of the original box-beam ceilings, fir floors, high ceilings, plaster walls, steel casement windows and original doors and moldings.
 Venerable has also saved the brass fire poles and the original fire pole “closets” on the second floor.